DiTEC-project/pyaerial/docs/source/user_guide.md

 This section provides detailed examples of using Aerial with various configurations and use cases.

-If you encounter issues such as Aerial can't learn rules, or takes too much time to terminate, please see the [Debugging section](advanced_topics.md#debugging).
+If you encounter issues such as Aerial can't learn rules, or takes too much time to terminate, please see the [Debugging section](configuration.md#debugging).

-## Basic Usage Examples

-### 1. Association Rule Mining from Categorical Tabular Data
+## 1. Association Rule Mining from Categorical Tabular Data

 ```python
 from aerial import model, rule_extraction, rule_quality